michalkonturek/ScreenBrightness/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-Alternatively, you could run the demo by entering `pod try ScreenBrightness` in your terminal without the need of cloning this repo.
+Alternatively, you could run the demo by executing `pod try ScreenBrightness` in your terminal.

 **NB** Screen brigthness of iOS simulators is always 0.5, so make sure you run it on a real device.